ljhunt1/ngp_van_takehome/readme.md

 Testing plan:

-1. Write static email datasets as json files.
-Test boundaries - lots of emails, emails with no subject, emails with no variants, non-ASCII names, etc. As weird as possible that's still feasible.
+1. Write .json files to serve as test inputs to the script.
+Do boundary tests - lots of emails, emails with no subject, emails with no variants, non-ASCII names, etc. As weird as possible that's still feasible.
-2. Write expected output reports as .txt files.
-One per json input.
+2. For each input .json, write an output .txt representing the expected report.
-3. Modify script to optionally take input from a target .json files instead of HTTP.
+3. Modify script to optionally take input from a target .json instead of from HTTP.
 Maybe this could be a flag somewhere.
-4. Create test program which runs the script once per .json file, diffs the output with the corresponding .txt file, and logs something sensible like "Test case passed: non-ASCII names" or "Test case failed: non-ASCII names" and then the diff.
+4. Create a test program that runs the script once per .json file, diffs the output with the corresponding .txt file, and logs something sensible like "Test case passed: non-ASCII names" or "Test case failed: non-ASCII names" and then the diff.

-   It is possible there is a library that makes the above easy.
-Probably step 0 is see if such a library exists, and if so learn it.
+It is possible there is a library that makes the above easy or otherwise reduces the work.
+No need to reinvent the wheel, so probably step 0 is see if such a library exists, and if so learn it.
+Right now I don't know about it.